osamairfan9/Packer-Analyzer/README.md

 * Save the files in the same manner as the listed folders here.

-* Modify the paths in the code according to your system.
+* Modify the paths in the code according to your system if needed, else leave the same.

 * Execute the script by using `python packet_analyser.py` in your command prompt (cmd), or you can use any IDE to run the code.